Do you have a recent case of serious summer wanderlust? Fire up the travel bug with some fun facts on our newest blog post.

 - Heads up to all the skateboarders out there.
 You might really want to think twice about jumping on your board in Florida without proper documentation.
 A license is necessary to skateboard in this state, who knew?

 - If you are a fan of BBQ then you certainly don’t want to miss out on a trip to the South.
-BBQ reigns supreme in the South with regional BBQ sauces and styles that vary by region and pit master.
+BBQ reigns supreme in the Southern food list with regional BBQ sauces and styles that vary by region and pit master.
 Alabama style BBQ sauce really stands out from the others firstly because it is white, yes a white, dairy based BBQ sauce.
 Alabama BBQ sauces are mayonnaise based and are delicious served with chicken or just about anything.
 Regional differences in BBQ sauce stand out the most in the Carolinas.
 Opposite of the rich Alabama BBQ sauce is out of East North Carolina.
 Their BBQ sauce is a “…pungent, thin sauce made from little more than cider vinegar, red pepper flakes and some salt. “

 Over in West North Carolina their BBQ sauce mimics East North Carolina but differs by the extra additions of ketchup and brown sugar to mellow out that vinegar tang.”
 In South Carolina they take it in a totally different direction by ditching ketchup and tomato base altogether and lasering in on good old plain yellow mustard.
-Which one of these Southern regional specialty barbecue sauces would you want to try at your next summer cookout?
+Which one of these Southern food and regional specialty barbecue sauces would you want to try at your next summer cookout?

-We hope you enjoyed this serving of our wanderlust blog post and perhaps it inspired some future summer travel.
-Or maybe you will get into the kitchen and try out some popular Southern recipes for your next cookout.
+We hope you enjoyed this serving of our summer wanderlust blog post and perhaps it inspired some future summer travel.
+Or maybe you will get into the kitchen and try out some popular Southern food recipes for your next cookout.
 Literally counting the days down until the first official day of summer.
 Stay cool fellow hot chicken lovers!